 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and therapy for problematic anxiety and its sensations and symptoms, including the anxiety symptom feel like passing out.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including Feel Like You Might Pass Out Or Faint anxiety symptoms.

 2. Folk, Jim and Folk, Marilyn.
 “The Stress Response And Anxiety Symptoms.” anxietycentre.com, August 2019.